zuplo/docs/docs/articles/custom-domains.md

 ### 4. Redeploy

 Some changes, like the domain set in your developer portal, only get picked up on the deployment.
-After you set a custom domain it is a good idea to redeploy your environment to ensure everything is applied correctly.
+After you set a custom domain it's a good idea to redeploy your environment to ensure everything is applied correctly.

 ## Cloudflare Customers